UMaine-Farmington students block road to protest town’s fossil-fuel emissions

-FARMINGTON — Four University of Maine at Farmington students gathered Friday, Nov.
-19, to stage a sit-in that blocked traffic on Main Street (Route 4) — one of Farmington’s busier thoroughfares — to protest climate change and fossil fuel emissions across the country, Maine, in town and on that specific road.
+FARMINGTON — Four University of Maine at Farmington students Friday, Nov.
+19, staged a sit-in that blocked traffic on Main Street (Route 4) — one of Farmington’s busier thoroughfares.
+The students were protesting climate change and fossil fuel emissions in Maine and Farmington.

-The sit-in lasted for about 15 minutes before campus and town police arrived on the scene, issued a warning and then forced participants off the road.
-Protesters planned to conduct the sit in for an hour, from 12-1 p.m., led by organizer and UMF junior Julia Holcomb.
+The sit-in lasted for about 15 minutes before campus and town police arrived on the scene.
+They issued a warning and then forced participants off the road.
+Protesters, led by organizer and UMF junior Julia Holcomb, planned to conduct the sit in from 12-1 p.m.

-The nonviolent sit-in ultimately raised discussion and debate between participants, bystanders and other local activists about the most impactful ways to protest and instigate change.
+The sit-in ultimately raised discussion between the participants, bystanders and local activists about which kinds of protests are most impactful and instigate change.

 Participants held up signs that read “We are living on stolen land and we still don’t know how to care for it,” “Fossil fuels are for dinos’,” “Wake up Biden” and “The climate is changing, why aren’t we?” — among others.

-In an email invitation sent to over 50 people the day before, Holcomb wrote that the point of the protest was to address Maine’s carbon footprint.
+Holcomb invited over 50 people via email the day before, but only three others showed.
+She wrote that the point of the protest was to address Maine’s carbon footprint.

-According to Maine’s Climate Council, “54 percent of Maine’s greenhouse gas emissions” come from transportation, which is “the most of any sector” and a 10 percent increase from 1990.
+According to Maine’s Climate Council, “54 percent of Maine’s greenhouse gas emissions” come from transportation.
+This is “the most of any sector” and a 10 percent increase from 1990, MCC reports.

 Of those transportation emissions, “59 percent (come) from light-duty passenger cars and trucks” and “27 percent from medium and heavy-duty trucks.”

-Holcomb, 20, stated that she wanted to send a message to politicians like President Joe Biden to “wake up” and that they were “going to go beyond politics” to take action.
+Holcomb, 20, stated that she wanted to send a message to politicians like President Joe Biden to “wake up.”

-She wrote that she wanted the protest “to show how this issue has been silenced for so long” and that “we are not going to stay silent about this anymore, we can’t.”
+She wrote that she wanted the protest “to show how this issue has been silenced for so long.”

+“We are not going to stay silent about this anymore, we can’t,” Holcomb wrote.
+“We are going to go BEYOND politics.”

-She was targeting Main Street, specifically, because it is a highly trafficked road in Farmington that serves as a thoroughfare for trucks heading north from Auburn and south from Kingfield.
+She was targeting Main Street, specifically, because it is a highly trafficked road in Farmington.
+It serves as a thoroughfare for trucks heading north from Auburn and south from Kingfield.

 “I don’t think any of us are really saying cars are going to go away anytime soon because we do need them,” said participant Rebekah Anights.
 “But at least this gets us one step closer to people realizing … what fossil fuels are and taking (pollution, climate change) seriously so that we can start to make a change”